[email-subscribers-form id=”2″]

 Try using a debit card instead.
 This means you have the money first, before the purchase.

-If you continue to use your credit card, track every purchase, this can be time-consuming.
-However, it’s a way to spend on your cards and keep your heightened awareness.
+If you continue to use your credit card and track every purchase, this can be time-consuming.
+However, it’s a way to spend on your cards and maintain heightened awareness.

 Either way, once that money gets low at the end of the month, you will become aware of how much you have left to spend, and that might be stressful if your spending is not within your budget

-Be mindful about what you spend each day to keep within your limits and continually adjust your budget as you go.
+Be mindful about your daily spending to keep within your limits and continually adjust your budget.

 Step 5: Get real about planning

-For the remaining 40 percent of adults, they would have more difficulty covering such an expense, the most common approaches include carrying a balance on credit cards and borrowing from friends or family.
+Covering such an expense would be more difficult for the remaining 40 per cent of adults.
+The most common approaches include carrying a balance on credit cards and borrowing from friends or family.

 We often think of these as ‘unexpected expenses’.
 But how unexpected are most of these?